-When taking part in professional sporting related events, visa needs often extend to the ever-growing international competitions, tournaments and organized sports industries.
-Global Access provides full service visa coordination to professional athletes, coaches, and support staff who participate in prize winning based sporting and industry events.
-Visa needs are often determined by the nationality of the traveler and sporting regulations of the country of destination.
+Our Global Access team provides strategic planning and travel documentation coordination for professional athletes, coaches, and industry personnel who participate in prize winning based competitions, professional sporting and industry events.
+Service needs can be determined by the sporting event activity, traveler's nationality traveler and sporting regulations of the participating country.

-Our goal is to work with the sportsperson’s representative and governing/promotional organizations to reduce the logistical headaches and risk to ensure the athlete’s energy is focused on the training competition ahead.
+Our dedicated representatives work with sport industry representatives and foreign governing and/or promotional organizations to reduces the logistical headaches and risks to ensure the athlete’s energy is focused for the competition ahead.

 B-1 Visas (Prize Money)